jesstierney/PastClimates/README.md

 This file contains a resampled, smoothed version of `THansenMethod.csv`.
 Data were resampled to 0.2 Ma timesteps and then smoothed with a Gaussian filter with a length of 6 Ma.
 These data are plotted in Figure 1 of *Past climates inform our future*.

 `RCPcGENIE.csv`
 This file contains projected atmospheric CO<sub>2</sub> values from 1750 AD to 500,000 years in the future under the IPCC AR5 Representative Concentration Pathways.
 Projections use the carbon-centric Grid Enabled Integrated Earth System Model (cGEnIE), an Earth System model of intermediate complexity.
+These data are plotted in Figure 4 of *Past climates inform our future*.